-This was one of the theatres I used to relief the manager for his time off, until the theatre closed in November 1969.
+This was one of the theatres I used to relieve the manager for his time off, until the ABC Coleshill Street closed on 29th November 1969.
 The last film was Beryl Reid in “The Killing of Sister George”.
 The closing manager was Arnold Lewis.
-The ABC Gaiety Cinema was demolished and the site grassed over by the University.
+The ABC Coleshill Street had a Compulsory Purchase Order placed on it and was demolished in 1970.
+The site was grassed over by the University of Aston.

 Just login to your account and subscribe to this theater.